RezzScapeAlt/NYRI4-s-Comfy-Edited/README.md

 ## Other
 - Slight color changes
+- Text color changes (catagory names & member list role names)
-- Subtle ox shadows here and there
+- Subtle box shadows here and there

-_I recomend using this with radial statuses (looks pretty epic)
+_I recomend using this with radial statuses (looks pretty epic)_